-Please watch the video for full case study.
+Please watch the video for the full case study.

 #Details of the job

-A water pipe burst occurred in an inner Brisbane suburban unit, and whilst other restorers were first contacted to mitigate the problem, New Life Restorations was later called in to finish the job.
+A water pipe burst occurred in an inner Brisbane suburban unit, and whilst other restorers were first contacted to mitigate the problem, NLR restorations was later called in to finish the job.

 The pipe to the hot water system inside the unit had burst, whilst tenants were out.
-It had been left for a few hours, leaking water through and underneath the parquetry floor, into two bedrooms and the bathroom.
-As a result approximately 53 m2 of parquetry floor was affected, as well as the acoustic underlay underneath.
+It had been left for a few hours, leaking water through and underneath the parquetry flooring, into two bedrooms and the bathroom.
+As a result, approximately 53 m2 of parquetry floor was affected, as well as the acoustic underlay underneath.

 The two bedrooms were also flooded and the carpets were taken by other restorers.
-This gave the New Life technicians direct access to drying the concrete subfloor, which was also wet.
-Additionally, wall bases, wall cavities and fixed cabinetry were all saturated also.
+This gave the NLR technicians direct access to drying the concrete subfloor, which was also wet.
+Additionally, wall bases, wall cavities, and fixed cabinetry were all saturated also.

 Scope of Work